 Blue Diamond Price

-Blue diamonds are very rare, we can’t say it enough, and therefore giving a fixed diamond price for it is hard.
-However, we made a table to give you an indication of what it could cost.
-To know today’s price it is recommended to reach out to an expert as the price depends on diamond size, color, clarity and how the diamond is cut.
+Blue diamonds are very rare.
+Therefore, giving a fixed diamond price for the stones of this color is hard.
+However, we've made a table to give their approximate cost.
+For updated prices, we recommend reaching out to our expert as the price depends on diamond size, color, clarity, and how the diamond is cut.

 GET AN EXACT PRICING by filing up the FREE Colored Diamond Quote form.